 Periodic long-running batch jobs refresh the data

-Queries Relatively standardized and simple queries Returning relatively few records
+Queries Relatively standardized and simple queries Returning

 Often complex queries involving aggregations